 7. Manage stress

 For many people, holidays are the most stressful time of the year.
-Buy gifts and prepare food dishes ahead of time to avoid last minute rush.
+Buy gifts and prepare food ahead of time to avoid the last-minute rush.
 If you are a host, solicit help from others.
 Finally, get plenty of rest to boost your energy level, so you will not mistake fatigue for hunger.

 8. Give yourself a break